Twitter Moot Buzz

-As we gear up for the world’s second ever Twitter Moot, we have big shoes to fill: the first ever Twitter Moot was trending #1 in Canada, and generated considerable mainstream media and Twitter attention.
-It’s early days yet for the 2nd Twitter Moot, which we expect will build on this basis of public and Twitter interest, but here’s a sampling of some of the coverage from last year’s #Twtmoot:
+As we gear up for the world’s third ever Twitter Moot, we have big shoes to fill: the first ever Twitter Moot was trending #1 in Canada, and generated considerable mainstream media and Twitter attention.
+Here’s a sampling of some of the coverage from the first and second Twitter Moots:

 Some of the Blog and Media coverage of our Twitter Moot:

 “West Coast Environmental Law held a second virtual moot Nov.
 20 after the world’s first-ever Twitter moot on Feb.
 21 proved so successful. … Sticking with the environmental theme, the issue up for debate this time was whether there is a public right to a healthy global atmosphere.” – Canadian Lawyer Magazine, 21 November 2012.

 "If you've ever sat through a long-winded court case, you'll know a legal brief is anything but brief.
 And so the prospect of a case being argued in 140-character submissions on Twitter has the legal community - well - all atwitter." - Vancouver Sun, 17 February 2012

 "Lawyers have a reputation for being a bit verbose, but that’s understandable: they work in a world of complex legalese, teasing out terminologies to persuade discerning judges and juries of their arguments’ worth.
 Now, imagine doing that 140 characters at a time.
 That’s what will be attempted next week in the world’s first ever Twitter moot." - Dalhousie News, 16 February 2012